elitetaco111/College-Vault-AI/README.txt

 First iteration is going to be a proof of concept for Michigan College Vault™ logos Upon proof of concept, expand to other College Vault™ schools

+Current Version is set up to handle classifying images into 11 different classes Input requires folder named "Images" (created by scraper) Output is currently a one-hot encoded class printed to console Model is saved as model.h5 in the folder

 Includes Web Scraper for Image Gathering
 To use: include a file in the folder named data.csv which has a single column of skus with the column header "Name"
--Note: column header is case sensitive, Netsuite should export with the column called Name but double check if not working
+-Note: column header is case sensitive, Netsuite should export with the column called Name, double check if not working